ligolang/ligo-mirror/vendors/LexerLib/README.md

 _lexemes_, and returns abtract versions of them, called _tokens_, for a parser to consume.
 The current lexer library supports the making of UT8-aware lexers for programming languages, like LIGO, by having the library's client define the tokens as a callback.
+In other words, the client is a lexer that recognises tokens and the present library takes care of the markup (strings and comments), and calls back the client's lexer for the tokens.
+In the case of LIGO, this enables to share the boilerplate between the different concrete syntaxes.

-This lexer library can also be used to support tools other than parsers, like pretty-printers and style checkers, as done in the LIGO compiler suite.
+This lexer library can also be used to support tools other than parsers, like pretty-printers and style checkers, as done in the LIGO compiler suite, because it recognises the markup and the tokens, that is, all lexical units.

-It is designed so it can be used easily with the preprocessor library also shipped with LIGO.
+It is designed so it can be easily used with the preprocessor library also shipped with LIGO.

 ## Contents